Forever Tour

-Forever Tour was the sixth headlining concert tour by American boy band, Big Time Rush.
-The tour began on June 23, 2022, in Oxon Hill, United States, and ended on March 5, 2023 in Rio de Janeiro, Brazil.
+The Forever Tour was the sixth headlining concert tour by American boy band, Big Time Rush.
+The tour began on June 23, 2022, in Oxon Hill, MD, and ended on March 5, 2023 in Rio de Janeiro, Brazil.
 The band announced the tour and its dates on February 21, 2022, with ticket presales starting on February 23.
 On March 8, 2022, it was confirmed that the band would be traveling all around the world in an announcement of three new shows in Mexico.
 The three newly added shows sold out in less than a day.